openstack-charmers/openstack-community/README.dev-charms.md

 All OpenStack charm repositories can be found on [github.com][] under the /openstack organisation.

-Repositories are named `charm-<charm-name>` in-order to namespace the repositories within the /openstack organization appropriately.
+Repositories are named `charm-<charm-name>` in order to namespace the repositories within the /openstack organization appropriately.

 [github.com]: https://github.com/openstack?query=charm

 ### Branches

-All charm repositories will contain two branches; the master branch contains the current development focus, and the stable branch contains the current stable released charm.
+All charm repositories contain two branches; the master branch contains the current development focus, and the stable branch contains the current stable released charm.

 ### Tags

 The OpenStack charm set produces an integrated release of charms every 3 months; these are tagged within the repository with YY.MM, for example 16.01 being the charm release from January 2016.
 The most recent of these will also form the foundation of the stable branch.

-## Worflow
+## Workflow

 Broadly the workflow for making a change to a charm is: